emily-palaska/mosaic/results/synthesis/query1x.md

 # Exhaustive Code Synthesis
-Query `Create a regression model.`
+Query `Initialize a logistic regression model.
+Use standardization on training inputs.
+Train the model.`
 ## Script Variables
-- print:<br>
+- clf:<br>
->The variable print is used to print the correlation matrix of the input data.
-It is used to check
+>clf is a classifier object that is used to predict the class of a given data point.
+It is
-- q:<br>
+- predicted:<br>
->The variable q is the number of components used in the PLS regression model.
-It is used to
+>The variable predicted is the predicted value of the image.
+It is used to determine the classification of the
-- np:<br>
->The np variable is a Python package that provides a large collection of mathematical functions and data structures.
-It
-- n:<br>
->The value of n is 1000 which is the number of samples in the dataset.
-- Y:<br>
->Y is a matrix of size (n, 4) where n is the number of samples.
-- PLSRegression:<br>
->PLSRegression is a class that implements Partial Least Squares (PLS) regression.
-PLS
-- X:<br>
->X is a matrix of size n x q where n is the number of samples and q is the
-- pls2:<br>
+- X_test:<br>
->pls2 is a PLSRegression object that is used to fit the data and predict the output.
+>X_test is a 2D array containing the test data.
+It is used to plot the scatter
-- B:<br>
->B is a matrix of size (q, p) where q is the number of components and p
 - make_pipeline:<br>
->make_pipeline() is a function in scikit-learn that allows us to create a pipeline of machine
+>The variable make_pipeline is a function that takes a list of classifiers and returns a pipeline object that can
 - classifiers:<br>
->The variable classifiers are used to determine the number of classifiers used in the model.
-This is done by
+>The variable classifiers are used to classify the input data into different classes.
+They are used to identify the
 - SplineTransformer:<br>
 >SplineTransformer is a class that transforms the input data into a new feature space using splines.
 - LogisticRegression:<br>